Highlights of Annapurna Circuit Trek

 Annapurna Circuit Trek character and requirements

 This trip around the Annapurna massif focuses on the different landscape facets of the region.
-Along rushing rivers and through deep valleys, the path leads from the village to village.
+Along rushing rivers and through deep valleys, the path leads from village to village.
 From Thorong La Pass and Poon Hill Lookout, you can admire the Himalayan mountains.
 The pilgrimage Muktinath and villages such as Manang and Ghandruk provide insights into the world of beliefs and everyday life of the people living there.
 The Annapurna circumnavigation on the Circuit Trek is a true classic.
 The comfort of a lodge overnight makes the tour around a good start to Annapurna trekking.

 Annapurna Round Trek Requirements

 Conditions for this trip are condition and endurance for walks with up to 10 hours of walking time on unpaved roads.
 There are no special technical requirements for trekking on the Annapurna Circuit Trek.
-The ascents and descents in the orbit lead across a number of natural stone stairs are sometimes steep and the ground can be slippery when wet.
+The ascents and descents in the orbit lead across a number of natural stone stairs that are sometimes steep and the ground can be slippery when wet.
 Passing the Thorong La also poses no technical challenges in good conditions.

 From December to March, however, there may be snow at the pass, and in other months sudden snowfalls and storms are possible.
 Due to adverse weather conditions and depending on the condition of the group, the walking time can be extended, but the trekking stages are regularly interrupted by restful breaks.